Payment is required at parking meters and pay stations during the following hours:

 Download the Park Princeton mobile app and set up a user account, if you do not have one already.

-Please call or email Access Princeton to check availability to transfer balances once you have downloaded the app and completed the application, 609-924-4141.
+Please call or email Access Princeton to set up a time to transfer balances once you have downloaded the app and completed the application, 609-924-4141.

 Tour Bus Parking and Fees: